gaojunxuan/chrom_mini_graph/README.md

 `./target/release/chrom_mini_graph map (output_from_generate.bin) (your_reads.fastq) > output.txt`

 For each read, the scores corresponding to each color is output in the form (Score, Colour) where colour is an integer corresponding to a bit.
-The file read_anchor_hits.txt gives the chains for each read in terms of nodes on the graph.
+The file read_anchor_hits.txt gives the chains for each read in terms of nodes (the numbers are _orders_ of the nodes, not the IDs) on the graph.

 ## Issues